jackw01/led-control/README.md

 Returns the instantaneous value of a 1Hz sine wave at time `t`.

 ##### `wave_cubic(t)`
-Returns the instantaneous value of a 1Hz cubic approximated sine wave (triangle wave with cubic easing) at time `t`.
-Appears to spend more time near 0 and 1 than a sine wave.
+Returns the instantaneous value of a 1Hz sine wave approximated with cubic easing at time `t`.
+Appears to spend more time near 0 and 1 than a true sine wave.

 ##### `wave_triangle(t)`
 Returns the instantaneous value of a 1Hz triangle wave at time `t`.